Every autumn, we owe a debt of gratitude to our trees.

 The 2010 book is the updated version of the best-selling classic.
 It features a dozen new projects.

 The New York Times said this book was the "contemporary bible" on Urban Homesteading.

 This book is an excellent resource.
-It's an idea book and that gives you the tools to get started on path to self-sufficiency.
+It's an idea book, and that gives you the tools to get started on a path to self-sufficiency.
 It offers fantastic examples of how, no matter the size of your space, you can support yourself and your family in an environmentally-responsible way.

 Today's Garden Chore

 Thoroughly wash and inspect your houseplants before bringing them back indoors.

 My houseplants get a beautiful spa day in the kitchen sink when they come back inside for the winter.
 First, they get a little time to acclimate to the temperature inside before they get their turn at the sink.
 Then I wash the leaves with sharp streams of water and a little dawn dish soap.
 And don't forget about the bottom and sides of the pot; no need to track in extra dirt or insects.